robflop/megumin.love/README.md

 >_**Important**: It is _**highly**_ recommended to use releases instead of the latest commit, as the master branch will sometimes require frequent DB adjustments or even wipes.
 No instructions for it will be provided either, so use it at your own risk of heavy breakage._

 1. Navigate into the folder you downloaded the latest release / commit to
-2. Rename `src/config.sample.json` to `src/config.json`
+2. Copy `src/config.sample.json` and rename the copy to `src/config.json`
-3. *Recommended, but not needed*: Rename `src/db/default.db` to a name of your choosing (take care to change the config appropriately)
+3. Rename `src/db/default.db` to a name of your choosing (take care to change the config appropriately)
    * **Your database may be overwritten** by the default one if you keep the original filename and try updating the website in the future.
 4. Open the `config.json` file and [configure the website's settings](https://github.com/robflop/megumin.love/wiki/Configuration) (**Make sure to change the admin token and session secret**)
 5. Run `npm run setup` once to install dependencies and minify resources (needs to be re-run on site updates)